I'm a provider

-No products using engineered MSCs have been approved by the FDA for orthopedic applications.
+No products using engineered or expanded MSCs have been approved by the FDA for orthopedic applications.

 In 2008, the FDA determined that the mesenchymal stem cells sold by Regenerative Sciences for use in the Regenexx™ procedure would be considered drugs or biological products and thus require submission of a New Drug Application (NDA) or Biologics Licensing Application (BLA) to the FDA.
 In 2014, a federal appellate court upheld FDA’s power to regulate adult stem cells as drugs and biologics and ruled that the Regenexx cell product fell within FDA’s authority to regulate human cells, tissues, and cellular and tissue-based products (HCT/Ps).
 To date, no NDA or BLA has been approved by the FDA for this product.
 As of 2015, the expanded stem-cell procedure is only offered in the Cayman Islands.
 Regenexx™ network facilities in the U.S. provide same-day stem-cell and blood platelet procedures, which do not require FDA approval.

 Related medical policies include Recombinant and Autologous Platelet-Derived Growth Factors as a Primary Treatment of Wound Healing and Other Miscellaneous Conditions and Autologous Chondrocyte Implantation and Other Cell-based Treatments of Focal Articular Cartilage Lesions.

 POLICYMesenchymal stem cell therapy is considered investigational for all orthopedic applications, including use in repair or regeneration of musculoskeletal tissue.

 Allograft bone products containing viable stem cells, including but not limited to demineralized bone matrix (DBM) with stem cells, is considered investigational for all orthopedic applications.